trueos/pcbsd/src-qt5/docs/update.rst

 Managing Software in Jails
 --------------------------

-To create, delete, and manage jails, click "Warden" in the orange bar, then "Create Jail".
-This will open the screen shown in Figure 7.1f.
+To create, delete, and manage jails, click the "Warden" tab.
+If you have not yet created any jails on the system, a message will appear.
+Click the "create a new jail" link in the message which will open the screen shown in Figure 7.1f.

 **Figure 7.1f: Adding a New Jail**